Guide To Fiber Optic Polishing

 Optical fibers require end-surface treatment for proper light propagation and that includes polishing their ends.
 Polishing is essential for almost all glass-based fibers with cladding diameters larger than 200 microns.
 Furthermore, all fiber connectors require polishing.
 The process of fiber optic polishing can occur in the field or in a technical lab, it employs a range of tools and products used to create precision fits and finishes in the delicate glass ends.

-There is typical fiber polishing machine for fiber optic polishing.
+There is typical fiber optic polisher for fiber optic polishing.
 Fiber Optic Polishing Machines are used to polish the end faces of fiber optic products (cables, connectors, adapters, etc.) in order to minimize signal losses due to scattering.
 Polishing machines can increase productivity by providing rapid polishing of many different connector styles.

 When selecting a fiber polishing machine, there are several features to consider, including adjustable pressure, changeable holders, a timer, and the ability to request custom specifications.
 Most polishing machines do not offer the flexibility of speed adjustment.
 This is partially due to the fact that most users only need to handle one type of ferrule material such as zirconia.
 A slight speed variation does not have significant impact on connector polish result.
 However, a versatile polisher should have the capability to change speed according the ferrule and polishing film material.

-The polishing job typically involves fiber optic fusion splicer, among other cable crimping tools and connectors are needed.
+The polishing job typically involves fusion splicer, among other network crimping tool and connectors are needed.
 It also requires 99% isopropyl alcohol, polishing (lapping) film and pad, a polishing puck, and epoxy or adhesive.
 Some technicians also find needle, syringe, and piano wire useful.

 Several Different Polish Options On Fiber Connectors